HPD Violations for NYC.

 Once all corrections are done by professionals, the owner is expected to send a correction notice to the HPD to certify that the property is back in order.
-On failing to make all corrections within the given deadline, penalties ranging from fines to imprisonment may follow.
-Just as its seen in criminal cases, the penalties incurred depends on the severity of the violation issued.
+On failing to make all corrections within the given deadline, probably penalties ranging from fines to imprisonment may follow.
+Just as its seen in criminal cases, likewise the penalties incurred depends on the severity of the violation issued.

-Most popular complaints.
+Furthermore, the most popular complaints.

-Almost every year, the housing preservation and maintenance department receives complaints from tenants complaining of different issues regarding their dwelling units.
-Operating at a 24/7 time frame, most 60 percent of calls out of 100 percent received, are from tenants who are mostly concerned with their dwelling unit not receiving the adequate amount or temperature of hot water.
+Almost every year, the housing preservation and maintenance department receives complaints; From tenants complaining of different issues, regarding their dwelling units.
+Operating at a 24/7 time frame, most 60 percent of calls out of 100 percent received, are from tenants; Who are mostly concerned with their dwelling unit not receiving the adequate amount, or temperature of hot water.